-Year Ended
+Year Ended I ecemb er 31,

 2018 2019

 Provision for income taxes \$ 4,177 \$ 5,282

-Effective tax rate 13.3%
+Effective tax rate 12.0% 13.3%

 Our provision for income taxes and our effective tax rate increased from 2018 to 2019, due to discrete events in 2018 and 2019.
 In 2018, we released our deferred tax asset valuation allowance related to gains on equity securities and recognized the benefits of the U.S. Tax Cuts and Jobs Act ("Tax Act").
-In 2019, we recognized an increase in discrete benefits related to the resolution of multi-year audits, partially offset by the reversal of Altera tax benefit as a result of the U.S. Court of Appeals decision.
+In 2019, we recognized an increase in discrete benefits related to the resolution of multiyear audits, partially offset by the reversal of Altera tax benefit as a result of the U.S. Court of Appeals decision.
 See Note 14 of the Notes to Consolidated Financial Statements included in Part II, Item 8 of this Annual Report on Form 10-K for further information.